cbcrg/tcoffee/docs/tcoffee_reference.rst

    *This command results in a progressive alignment carried out on the sequences in seqfile.
 The procedure does not use any more the T-Coffee concistency based algorithm, but switches to a standard progressive alignment algorithm (like ClustalW or Pileup) much less accurate.
 In this context, appropriate gap penalties should be provided.
 The matrices are in the file source/matrices.h.
 Add-Hoc matrices can also be provided by the user (see the matrices format section at the end of this manual).*

-.. warning:: Warning: Xmatrix does not have the same effect as using the -matrix flag.
+.. warning:: **X**matrix does not have the same effect as using the -matrix flag.
 The -matrix defines the matrix that will be used while compiling the library while the Xmatrix defines the matrix used when assembling the final alignment.

 Profile Input
 -------------